Hollywood Squares

 Marshall hosted the original version of Hollywood Squares that aired on NBC from 1966 to 1980, as well as a nighttime syndicated version that ran from 1971 to 1981.
 It then returned to NBC in 1983 as part of a 60-minute hybrid series with Match Game, featuring Jon Bauman hosting the Hollywood Squares portion of that show.
 Following Marshall's retirement, the show has since been revived twice in syndication: a version hosted by John Davidson from 1986 to 1989, and another hosted by Tom Bergeron from 1998 to 2004.
-Three revivals were run in the 2010s with a different title all on Paramount cable channels; in 2012, Hip Hop Squares on MTV2 with Peter Rosenberg, and from 2017 to 2019 on VH1 with DeRay Davis, in 2019, Nashville Squares on CMT with Bob Saget, and in 2023, Celebrity Squares on VH1 with John "DC Young Fly" Whitfield.
+Three revivals were run from 2012 to 2024 with a different title all on Paramount cable channels: Hip Hop Squares, originally on MTV2 with Peter Rosenberg in 2012 and on VH1 with DeRay Davis from 2017 to 2019; Nashville Squares, on CMT with Bob Saget in 2019, and Celebrity Squares on VH1 with John "DC Young Fly" Whitfield from 2023 to 2024.

 In 2013, TV Guide ranked it at No. 7 in its list of the 60 greatest game shows ever.
 Internationally, there have been multiple versions produced under a variety of names (see International versions below).
 When combined with two spinoffs of the franchise, the show has been produced for seven different decades.

 In May 2024, it was announced that the show would be revived by CBS (which has owned the rights to the program since 2000, when it acquired format owner King World), with Drew Barrymore as a co-executive producer and center square, and Nate Burleson as host.
 The series premiered on January 16, 2025.
-On February 24, 2025, the revival was renewed for a second season.
+On February 24, 2025, the revival was renewed for a second season, which premiered on January 7, 2026.

-Basic rules
+Gameplay

-Though there have been variations in the rules and prizes of the game, certain aspects have still remained consistent throughout the series.
-Two contestants compete in every match, with one representing the letter X and another the letter O (referred to as "circle") in a game of tic-tac-toe.
-The tic-tac-toe board features nine celebrities, each seated behind one square of a three-by-three grid game board.
+Two contestants compete in every match, with one playing the letter X and the other the letter O (referred to as "circle") in a game of tic-tac-toe.
+The tic-tac-toe board features nine celebrities, each seated behind a square of a three-by-three grid game board.

 Taking turns, each contestant selects a square.
-The celebrity in that square is asked a question and gives an answer, typically preceded by a comedic response known as a "zinger".
+The celebrity in that square is asked a question by the host and gives an answer, typically preceded by a comedic response known as a "zinger".
 The contestant may then choose to agree or disagree with the answer given by the celebrity.
-Correctly agreeing or disagreeing awards the contestant's respective symbol, while doing so incorrectly awards the opponent's symbol, unless doing so would result in an automatic win for the opponent.
+Correctly agreeing or disagreeing awards the contestant's symbol, while doing so incorrectly awards the opponent's symbol, unless doing so would result in an automatic win for the opponent.
 As in the regular game of tic-tac-toe, the objective is to create three in a row of the same symbol vertically, horizontally, or diagonally.
 Should a game develop in such a way that it is impossible to achieve three in a row, the round is won by whichever contestant is able to place their letter in at least five squares (a majority of the board).